Location: Blind River

 Starting Salary: $43,350-$49,850, per year based on experience.
 Salary Range Max $56,370 [2021 Rates]

 All applicants are encouraged to apply.
 Preference will be given to qualified applicants who meet the requirements for MNO Citizenship as per the MNO Bylaws and who are in good standing.

 What We Offer

-As an employer, the Métis Nation of Ontario offers contract employees a collaborative work environment with competitive salary, comprehensive employee assistance program, an optional pension plan, 4 % paid in lieu of annual vacation, annual paid two-week holiday closure in December-January, 15 paid public and employer holidays, early closures on long weekends, and 15 paid health & wellness days (sick leave).
+As an employer, the Métis Nation of Ontario offers a collaborative work environment with competitive salary, comprehensive employer-paid health benefits, a pension plan, 10 days’ vacation to start, annual paid two-week holiday closure in December-January, 16 paid public and employer holidays, early closures on long weekends, and 15 paid health & wellness days (sick leave).

 The Aging at Home program is a service delivery program to assist seniors 55+ who need assistance to be able to remain living independently in their own home.
 The heart of the Aging at Home program is delivery of services such as friendly visiting; personal support services which include bathing, light house-keeping, meal prep, laundry and supportive transportation services (grocery, banking, pharmacy).
 Similar to the Community Support Services program the Coordinator will support access to gas cards for specialized medical appointment calculated based on pre-determined program variables.
 Included in the duties is the coordination and tracking of contracted services that would provide lawn care and/or snow removal.